About posets for which no lower cover or no upper cover has the fixed point property: -shielded and -shielded posets

-A poset of height greater than two having an FPP-graph is thus not $\fL$-shielded.
-If a flat poset $P$ has an FPP-graph, then $P$ cannot contain a crown, and $P$ is $\fL$-shielded because every $Q \in \fL(P)$ is disconnected.
-Finally, for $h_P = 0$, the antichain $P$ is trivially $\fL$-shielded, regardless if it has an FPP-graph (i.e., is a singleton) or not.
-A poset $P$ with $h_P \not= 2$ having an FPP-graph is thus $\fL$-shielded iff $h_P \leq 1$.
+Let $P$ be a poset with an FPP-graph.
+If the heigth of $P$ is greater than two, then $P$ contains a cover-pair $(a,b) \in \lessdot_P \cap (M(P) \times M(P))$.
+It is easily seen that $\Pab$ is connected and that the points $a$ and $b$ cannot be contained in a maximal 3-chain.
+In consequence, $P$ is not $\fL$-shielded.
+If the height of $P$ is one, $P$ cannot contain a crown, and $P$ is $\fL$-shielded because every $Q \in \fL(P)$ is disconnected.
+Finally, for $P$ being an antichain, $P$ is trivially $\fL$-shielded, regardless if it has an FPP-graph (i.e., is a singleton) or not.
+Under the posets with an FPP-graph, it are thus only those of height two for which the question ``$\fL$-shielded or not?'' is of interest.

 \begin{lemma} Let $P$ be a poset of height two having an FPP-graph.
 The following condition implies the 3-chain-property of $P$: for all $(a,b) \in \cov_P$ with $Q := \Pab$ connected, we have

 If $P$ does not have an I-retractable point, the specified condition is even equivalent to the 3-chain-property of $P$. \end{lemma} \BP Assume that the specified condition holds and let $(a,b) \in \cov_P$ with $Q := \Pab$ connected. $(a,b) \in L(P) \times U(P)$ is not possible because $P$ has an FPP-graph.
 For $(a,b) \in L(P) \times M(P)$ and $z \in U(P)$ as specified, we have $b \cov_P z$.
 Furthermore, with \eqref{interval_xy}, $[a,z]_Q \subseteq [a,z]_P = \setx{a,b,z}$, and $(a,b) \notin \; \leq_Q$ delivers $[a,z]_Q = \setx{a,z}$, thus $(a,z) \in \cov_Q$.
 With $x := a$, $y := z$, the pair $(x,y)$ fulfills alternative \eqref{xy_LU} in the 3-chain-condition.
 The proof for $(a,b) \in M(P) \times U(P)$ runs analogous.